ControllerKeys

 Controller inputs are translated to keyboard/mouse events in real-time and immediately discarded.
 The app is signed and notarized by Apple.

-The app supports Xbox Series X|S, PlayStation 5 DualSense, DualSense Edge, PlayStation 4 DualShock 4, and 300+ third-party controllers via the SDL database.
+The app supports Xbox Series X|S, Xbox Elite Series 2 (with paddles), PlayStation 5 DualSense, DualSense Edge, PlayStation 4 DualShock 4, Nintendo Joy-Con (single or paired), Switch Pro Controller, Valve Steam Controller, and 300+ third-party controllers via the SDL database.

 Yes!
 The app supports 300+ third-party controllers including 8BitDo, Logitech, PowerA, Hori, and many more.
 It uses the SDL controller database for automatic detection and mapping — no manual configuration needed.